Secondary Teacher Education

 BACHELOR’S DEGREE from another UM School/College (ex.LSA, SMTD)**

 A specific distribution of general studies courses is not required for certification-only students.
 As long as a students meet the distribution requirements of their home unit, the School of Education is satisfied.

 *Also applies to students earning a 2nd Bachelor’s Degree.

 ** Also applies to students who already hold a Bachelor’s degree from another institution and are pursuing certification only through the School of Education.

 The State of Michigan requires that all teacher certification candidates have a teaching major.
 A teaching minor is optional.
-We have outlined general studies requirements and designed teaching majors and minors to benefit from the University of Michigan's rich academic resources while meeting State of Michigan requirements for provisional certification.
+We have outlined general studies requirements and designed teaching majors and minors to benefit from the University of Michigan's rich academic resources while meeting State of Michigan requirements for standard certification.
 Teaching Interns in the undergraduate secondary teacher education program choose from the following teaching majors and minors:

 |Teaching Majors||Teaching Minors|